afrankenthal/personal_website/content/post/tmux-on-lxplus_pt0/index.md

         $ make install
         $ cd ..

 Here again you might get some errors while compiling, but they seem to be all related to the man command so you should be able to ignore them.
-The export CPPFLAGS line is to avoid another compilation error (see here: https://stackoverflow.com/questions/37475222/ncurses-6-0-compilation-error-error-expected-before-int). —enable-symlinks is also required to avoid yet another error (see here: http://lists.bestpractical.com/pipermail/shipwright/2010-June/000029.html).
+The export CPPFLAGS line is to avoid another compilation error (see [here](https://stackoverflow.com/questions/37475222/ncurses-6-0-compilation-error-error-expected-before-int)). —enable-symlinks is also required to avoid yet another error (see [here](http://lists.bestpractical.com/pipermail/shipwright/2010-June/000029.html)).

 * Install tmux